pranav1601/Client-Server-JAVA/Instructions.md

 3. Compile the Server's frame program using the command '>javac frame.java'

-4. Run the server code using the command '>java Server <port number>'
+4. Run the server code using the command '>java Server portnumber'

-5. Run the Server's frame program using the command '>java frame <hostname>:<port number>'
+5. Run the Server's frame program using the command '>java frame hostname:portnumber'

 Portnumber is any random integer.